 “People aged 55 to 74 years with a history of heavy smoking are 20 percent less likely to die from lung cancer if they are screened with a low dose lung scan.” –National Cancer Institute

-Current or long-time smokers can save their own life if they complete a lung scan annually.
+Current or former long-time smokers can save their own life if they complete a lung scan annually.

 Detecting early lung cancer helps the patient get the important care they need before having it progress to an untreatable state.

-Getting the scan, which is now covered by Medicare and Medicaid for eligible candidates, is easy and possibly life-saving.
+Getting the scan, which is now covered by commercial insurance, Medicare, and Medicaid for eligible candidates, is easy and possibly life-saving.
 Plus, for Medicare and most insurance plans, there are NO out of pocket costs.

 In fact, the low-dose lung scans are so effective over the out-of-date chest x-rays that an NIH-funded national study including 53,000 patients ended early and concluded that it “reduced lung cancer mortality by 20 percent in this high-risk population.”